 Biblical illustrations courtesy of http://www.freebibleimages.org/.

-As the curtains separate yet again, they reveal a huge vessel—one about the size of a modern ocean liner but shaped more like a rectangular box with a lid on it—occupying much of the now well-lit stage.
+As the curtains separate yet again, a huge vessel occupying much of the now well-lit stage is revealed—one about the size of a modern ocean liner but shaped more like a rectangular box with a lid on it.
 We also see Noah, standing at center stage once more, looking a lot older and a great deal wearier than he did the last time we last saw him.
 If, as conjectured during our last Vignette, it took him 120 years of hard physical labor to complete the Ark, this would certainly help account for the radical change in his physical appearance.

 Although we aren’t told if God spoke to Noah at any time during the Ark’s construction, we do hear His Voice now, reverberating throughout the theatre—an experience which once again produces goosebumps in all of those who are in attendance—as He instructs Noah to…